Nontheism: Origin and definition

 The Oxford English Dictionary (2007) does not have an entry for nontheism or non-theism, but it does have an entry for non-theist, defined as "A person who is not a theist", and an entry for the adjectival non-theistic.

 An early usage of the hyphenated non-theism is by George Holyoake in 1852, who introduces it because:

 This passage is cited by James Buchanan in his 1857 Modern Atheism under its forms of Pantheism, Materialism, Secularism, Development, and Natural Laws, who however goes on to state:

 Spelling without hyphen sees scattered use in the later 20th century, following Harvey Cox's 1966 Secular City: "Thus the hidden God or deus absconditus of biblical theology may be mistaken for the no-god-at-all of nontheism."
 Usage increased in the 1990s in contexts where association with the terms atheism or antitheism was unwanted.
 The 1998 Baker Encyclopedia of Christian Apologetics states, "In the strict sense, all forms of nontheisms are naturalistic, including atheism, pantheism, deism, and agnosticism."

 Pema Chödrön uses the term in the context of Buddhism:

 Nontheistic religions

-Nontheistic traditions of thought have played roles in Buddhism, Christianity, Hinduism, Jainism, Taoism, Creativity, Dudeism, Raëlism, Humanistic Judaism, Laveyan Satanism, The Satanic Temple, Unitarian Universalism, and Ethical culture.
+Nontheistic traditions of thought have played roles in Buddhism, Christianity, Nontheist Quakers, Humanistic Judaism, Hinduism, Jainism, Taoism, Creativity, Dudeism, Raëlism, Ethical movement, Unitarian Universalism, and Satanism (LaVeyan Satanism, The Satanic Temple).